Idaho

 Judicial Selection

 Justices are chosen for the Idaho Supreme Court through a nonpartisan election, where multiple candidates may vie for the seat.
 The elected justice serves a six-year term and may seek additional terms through nonpartisan elections.
 When a seat on the court opens in the middle of a justice’s term, the governor appoints a judicial candidate from a list provided by a judicial nominating commission.
-The appoinnted justice holds office for the remainder of the unexpired term.
+The appointed justice holds office for the remainder of the unexpired term.
 There are no term limits, nor is there a mandatory retirement age.

 State Constitution